UNIVERSE-HPC/course-material/high_performance_computing/supercomputing/02_understanding_supercomputing.md

 So what are supercomputers made of?
 Are the building components really so different from personal computers?
 And what determines how fast a supercomputer is?

 In this step, we start to outline the answers to these questions.
-We will go into a lot more detail next week, but for now we will cover enough of the basics for you to be able to understand the characteristics of the supercomputers in the [Top500](https://www.top500.org/lists/top500/2023/11/) list (the linked list is from November 2023).
+We will go into a lot more detail in a future module but for now we will cover enough of the basics for you to be able to understand the characteristics of the supercomputers in the [Top500](https://www.top500.org/lists/top500/2023/11/) list (the linked list is from November 2023).

 It may surprise you to learn that supercomputers are built using the same basic elements that you normally find in your desktop, such as processors, memory and disk.
 The difference is largely a matter of scale.
 The reason is quite simple: the cost of developing new hardware is measured in billions of euros, and the market for consumer products is vastly larger than that for supercomputing, so the most advanced technology you can find is actually what you find in general-purpose computers.